 Capacity4Gas Project Contributes to Securing Energy Supplies

 The rationale behind pursuing the Capacity4Gas Project is the widening gas supply/demand gap in Europe.
-In its latest report, the International Energy Agency estimates that due to decreasing gas production in Europe, by 2030 there will be an additional need for gas imports from non-European sources of approximately 100 billion cubic meters per year (12 times the overall annual consumption of the Czech Republic).
+In its 2016 report, the International Energy Agency estimated that due to decreasing gas production in Europe, by 2030 there would be an additional need for gas imports from non-European sources of approximately 100 billion cubic meters per year (12 times the overall annual consumption of the Czech Republic).
 This gap can be filled by a combination of liquified natural gas (LNG) imports and pipeline gas.

 As the market demand for new long-term gas transmission capacity was formally confirmed in a binding European-wide capacity auction held in March 2017, the Capacity4Gas Project has entered its implementation phase.
 This will be done in full coordination with the adjacent gas transmission system operators in Germany and Slovakia.

 Capacity4Gas Project Brings Major Investments to the Czech Republic